 As an athlete, your carbohydrate requirement is dependent on the intensity and duration of your exercise.
 According to nutritionists, foods that are rich in unrefined carbohydrates such as cereals, bread, and wholegrain form the basis of an appropriate diet.

-The following amount of carbohydrate is recommended for consumption by athlete based on their level of exercise:
+The following amount of carbohydrate is recommended for consumption by athletes based on their level of exercise:

 - Light intensity exercise (3-5g/kg/day)

 Before your big day, you may need to be careful of the kind of food you eat if you are to stay competitive and of course, outshine your competitors.
 It is advisable to have a meal that is high in carbohydrates at least 3-4 hours before your final exercise for optimal performance.

 Taking a small snack an hour or two before you exercise may also help to improve performance.

 For those who may experience digestive discomfort if they should eat before exercising, it is advisable to avoid high protein or fat meals.
 Instead, a high-carb meal is recommended before exercising because it helps to prevent gastrointestinal upset.